Lean Long-Term Growth Portfolio - January 2017 Update

 As some of you may know, I focus intently on transports.
 The substantial majority of this focus is freight-related, so airlines, airports, transit services are not strongly covered.
 I also focus strongly on industries within the portfolio.
 Overall, 115 or so companies have detailed databases tracking quarterly information.
 Additionally, most industries also have other pricing and demand trends, which are monitored.

-Currently only individual stocks are purchased.
+Currently, only individual stocks are purchased.
 The primary objective is for long-term growth, but there are strategies in place to accumulate larger positions, which may be sold for short-term gains.
 Motif is used for both ROTH IRA and Traditional IRA accounts.
 The primary benefits of Motif over some other brokerage services include the ability to build one's own portfolio as a motif which can be invested in by any amount for only $9.95, up to 30 companies; and to be able to purchase fractional shares with a trading commission of $4.95.

 As of January 31, 2017, the fund held 30 companies including: